jdeokkim/byte-of-python/first_steps.md

 ## 소스 코드로 프로그램 실행하기

 Now let's get back to programming.
-There is a tradition that whenever you learn a new programming language, the first program that you write and run is the 'Hello World' program - all it does is just say 'Hello World' when you run it.
+There is a tradition that whenever you learn a new programming language, the first program that you write and run is the 'hello world' program - all it does is just say 'hello world' when you run it.
 As Simon Cozens[^1] says, it is the "traditional incantation to the programming gods to help you learn the language better."

 Start your choice of editor, enter the following program and save it as `hello.py`.